Freedom and equality go together -- the Bible affirms & we proclaim

 By John Litzler

 Today (April 19), the U.S. Supreme Court (SCOTUS) is hearing oral arguments in one of the most important religious liberty cases of the last few decades.
 SCOTUS, which only had an eight-member court since Justice Antonin Scalia passed away last February, has a full bench for the first time in over a year.
 In January, President Donald Trump nominated Neil Gorsuch, a judge on the 10th Circuit Court of Appeals.
-On April 7, Justice Gorsuch was confirmed just in time to begin hearing cases on/p>... [continue]
+On April 7, Justice Gorsuch was confirmed just in time to begin hearing cases on April 17.
+This term will end in late June or early July when the Court recesses for the summer before its new term begins... [continue]

 How does religious freedom affect starving children in Nigeria?